• Skip to primary navigation

 Braised Red Cabbage

-This simple and easy recipe creates a mild yet flavorful side dish that goes with just about anything.
+Braised red cabbage is a simple and easy recipe.
+It's a mild yet flavorful side dish that goes with just about anything.
 Plus it makes a lot so it feeds a lot of people!

 Ingredients